Best Of13 min read

 Is managed hosting worth the premium over a raw VPS?

-For most developers, yes.
-The hours you spend configuring Nginx, managing SSL certificates, setting up automated backups, and patching security vulnerabilities have a real cost.
-A platform like Kinsta or Cloudways handles all of that while giving you the developer tools (SSH, CLI, staging) that actually matter for your workflow.
+Yes, for most developers.
+The time spent configuring Nginx, managing SSL certificates, setting up backups, and applying security patches has real value.
+Platforms like Kinsta or Cloudways handle that while keeping the developer tools (SSH, CLI, staging) that actually matter.

 Can I host multiple frameworks on one platform?

 Cloudways, Railway, Render, Fly.io, and DigitalOcean all support multiple languages and frameworks.
-Vercel is optimized for frontend frameworks (Next.js, Nuxt, SvelteKit).
-Kinsta is WordPress-only but excels at it.
+Vercel is optimized for frontend frameworks (Next.js, Nuxt, SvelteKit, etc.).
+Kinsta stays WordPress-only but owns that space.

 What about AWS, Azure, or Google Cloud directly?

-You absolutely can use the major cloud providers directly.
-But unless you have dedicated DevOps resources or genuinely need the granularity, the platforms in this guide give you 90% of the capability at 10% of the operational complexity.
-Your time is better spent building features than writing Terraform configs.
+You can absolutely use them.
+But unless you have dedicated DevOps people or genuinely need that level of granularity, the platforms here give you 90% of the power at a fraction of the complexity.
+Your time is better spent building than writing Terraform.

 Which platform scales best for sudden traffic spikes?

-Vercel and Fly.io handle spikes most gracefully due to their edge-first architectures.
+Vercel and Fly.io handle spikes most gracefully because of their edge-first approach.
 Kinsta's Google Cloud infrastructure also scales well for WordPress specifically.
-Railway and Render can scale but may require plan upgrades for sustained high traffic.
+Railway and Render can scale up but might need plan upgrades for sustained high traffic.